arduino-libraries/ArduinoBLE/docs/api.md

 ### `discoverAttributes()`

-Discover all of the attributes of BLE device.
+Discover all of the attributes of Bluetooth® Low Energy device.

 #### Syntax